decentralized-identity/sidetree/docs/Q-and-A.md

 ## *Q: Who owns ION?
 Just like Sidetree ION is [open source](https://github.com/decentralized-identity/ion/blob/master/LICENSE).
 Microsoft has been an important sustaining sponsor, but no more than that.

-#### I will never enter a project where Microsoft is involved, they will never be decentralized?!
-_"Bill Gates does not enter projects of this nature just because he's a good person."_

-In brief: ION is free, open source, uncensorable.
-Full stop.

-_@csuwildcat_ [on twitter](https://twitter.com/csuwildcat/status/1375125876736548870): "It's a deterministic protocol that only requires math + an internet connection, that's it.
-There are no authorities, intermediaries, validators, or other points of centralization in ION, so the only thing you need to trust is literally math itself.
-Have a look at the code and see."

-## *Q: When has ION been launched?
-March 2021 on the [Microsoft site](https://techcommunity.microsoft.com/t5/identity-standards-blog/ion-we-have-liftoff/ba-p/1441555): "We are excited to share that v1 of ION is complete and has been launched on Bitcoin mainnet".\
-[Continues on twitter](https://twitter.com/csuwildcat/status/1375125876736548870): "This is the culmination of 10 years of work, beginning in 2011 when a few of us at Mozilla set aside some of our time to explore the core concepts of Decentralized Identity."\
-(_@csuwildcat_)

-## *Q: Why is ION so special?
-The reason is two-fold:
-- It settles on the bitcoin blockchain, the most secure open public blockchain, which isn't owned by anybody and everybody at the same time, the transactions and events with ION identifiers are uncensorable, and immutablably anchored to the bitcoin blockchain.
-ION does not bloat the bitcoin blockchain because it periodically only settles a very small proof (hash) of a large ION data structure on the blockchain.
-- ION preserves privacy of the people, things and organisation behind the identifiers.
-It's highly interoperable and fits within the DID standardization of W3C.

 ## **Q: Is ION the only Sidetree implementation?
 No,  Sidetree enables scalable DID networks (i.e. ION, Element, Orb) to be built atop any decentralized event record system (e.g. blockchains).